 CPA exam basics

-- The CPA exam is broken down into multiple-choice testlets and simulations (case studies).
-The multiple-choice testlets must be completed before you can move on to the simulation.
-Learn more about the
+- Each CPA exam section is broken down into smaller segments call testlets.
+Each testlet must be completed before you can move on to the next one.
+Learn more about the CPA exam format.

-- You can review questions during a testlet or simulation.
-However, you are unable to go back and review once you have exited that testlet/simulation.
+- You can review questions during a testlet.
+However, you are unable to go back and review once you have exited that testlet.

 - You can only copy and paste one paragraph at a time, no more, no less.